-The French La Pointe de St. Ignace had likewise a oader signification than the present Point St. Ignace; it is applied to the whole of the little peninsula whose base by be defined by drawing a line due west from the mouth Carp I for to Lake Michigan.
-Our map shows only southern half of it.
+The French La Pointe de St. Ignace had likewise a broader signification than the present Point St. Ignace.

+It was applied to the whole of the little peninsula whose basis may be defined by a line drawn due west from the mouth of Carp River to Lake Michigan.
+Our map shows only the southern half of it.